Attractions / Destinations / Ten (10) to Inspire

 Vermaaklikheid is a sleepy hamlet on the banks of the Duiwenshok River, hidden away off-the-beaten-track on the dirt R322 road between Heidelberg and Witsand.

-The whole area is a Nature Conservation Protectorate and there are rules governing how the river is used.
 The village is small – only a smattering of accommodation available for overnight visitors.
 Life is governed by the river tides, the rise and fall of the sun, the birds, and little else.

 7. The Upper Karoo's Eccentric Corbelled Houses